 It’s important for adolescents to check in with themselves on a daily basis.
 It allows them to evaluate how their plan is working.
 A key question to consider: How is the time I’m making for myself impacting my thoughts, feelings, behaviors, and relationships?

-Help the young person in your life continue to explore his interests and support him in finding outlets to explore his thoughts, feelings, and behaviors in a positive way.
-A self-care practice gives him a tool to develop positive coping skills and permission to work through stressful situations in his life.
+Help the young person in your life continue to explore their interests and support them in finding outlets to explore their thoughts, feelings, and behaviors in a positive way.
+A self-care practice gives them a tool to develop positive coping skills and permission to work through stressful situations in their life.

 When parenting a teen, begin teaching your child mindfulness and self-monitoring.
 The basic mindfulness meditation practice involves focusing awareness on the breath and noticing thoughts as they arise.
 The goal is to focus on the moment-to-moment experience without judging or reacting (Stixrud & Johnson, 2018).